Jaaaxe/microbit-flappy/README.md

 You can find the reset button located on the back.

 ### Microbit is not detected on your computer
-Try using a different micro USD cable or connect it to a different computer.
+Try using a different micro USB cable or connect it to a different computer.

 ### Microbit won't power on
-Check to see if your micro USD cable works or if the batteries in the external\
+Check to see if your micro USB cable works or if the batteries in the external\
 power pack need to be replaced.

 ### I have another issue